Equity Injections FAQ

 Expansion acquisitions don't require a down payment?

-No down Payment Business Expansion Loans Business Expansion Loans do not require an equity injection.
+Exception for Expansions: Business Expansion Loans do not require an equity injection.
 When an existing business starts or acquires a business that is in the same 6-digit NAICS code with identical ownership and in the same geographic area as the acquiring entity and they are co-borrowers, SBA considers this to be a business expansion and not a new business.

-Expansion Acquisition When an existing business purchases another established business.
+Expansion Acquisition: When an existing business purchases another established business.

 There is no down payment requirement for one business purchasing another business if three conditions are met.